Page Reviewed / Updated - Mar. 2016

-The Delaware Prescription Assistance Program, or DPAP for short, is a financial assistance program designed to help seniors with the cost of prescription drugs.
-Participants cannot be on Medicaid nor have other prescription insurance except for Medicare Part D which they must have.
+The Delaware Prescription Assistance Program, or DPAP for short, is a financial assistance program designed to help seniors and those who are disabled with the cost of prescription drugs.
+Participants cannot be on Medicaid, nor have other prescription insurance except for Medicare Part D, which they must have.
 This program will pay as much as 75% of seniors’ out-of-pocket prescription costs.
 DPAP is a Medicare wraparound program.
-This means the benefits supplement those benefits provided by Part D. When a medication purchase is made, Medicare Part D is billed first and then DPAP works towards those costs which Part D does not cover.
+This means the benefits supplement those benefits provided by Part D. When a medication purchase is made, Medicare Part D is billed first and then DPAP works towards those costs that Part D does not cover.

 To be eligible for this program, seniors must meet the following criteria:

 The DPAP program provides up to $3,000 annually in prescription assistance to each participant.
 Diabetic supplies are not included.
-There is no annual fee, application fee or other cost to participate in the DPAP program.
+There is no annual fee or application fee.
+However, this program does have a co-payment in the amount of 25% of the cost of the prescription drug.
+The minimum co-payment is $5.

 For more information on DPAP, visit the Delaware Health and Social Services, Division of Medicaid & Medical Assistance website.
 Alternatively, one can apply by calling 1-800-996-9969 or download an application here.